 OVERALL THOUGHTS

-I have a few pairs of the Ferrosi Shorts which are in the same family as these hiking pants so it only makes sense why I love the Ferrosi Pant.
+I have a few pairs of the Ferrosi Shorts, which are in the same family as these hiking pants, so it only makes sense that I love the Ferrosi Pant.

-These pants have a hidden syncable waistband and a synch at the ankles which helps make a perfect fit.
-I also feel like I have full range of motion just as I would do if I wore leggings.
+These pants have a hidden syncable waistband and a synch at the ankles, which helps make a perfect fit.
+I also feel like I have a full range of motion, just as I would if I wore leggings.

-Outdoor Research gear is guaranteed to perform throughout the lifetime of the product through their Infinite Guarantee which you can learn more about here.
+Outdoor Research gear is guaranteed to perform throughout the lifetime of the product through their Infinite Guarantee (learn more about it here).

 SHOP THIS HIKING PANT: